manisha-deshpande/Project-Management/README.md

 Projects
 The projects page displays a list of all projects.
 Users can create new projects by clicking the "New Project" button and filling out the form.
 Projects are stored in a JSON file located in the data directory.

-License
-This project is licensed under the MIT License.
-See LICENSE for more information.

-Author: Prateek Mohan
+Author: Manisha Malhar Rao Deshpande, Prateek Mohan, Zahra Falah